Table of Contents:

 Title IX Coordinator

-At Zane State College Dr. Kemper oversees four departments including Human Resources, Information Technology Services, Adjunct Services, and Secondary & Strategic Initiatives.
+At Zane State College Dr. Kemper oversees the Office of Human Resources.
 Prior to joining Zane State, Kemper was the director of human resources for Longaberger Inc. and director of organization and human resource consulting for The Ohio State University.
 He also was associate vice president and chief human resources officer at Ohio University for over 20 years.
 Kemper also has worked for the Anchor Hocking Corporation and as an independent consultant.
 He has held adjunct teaching roles for Ohio University’s College of Business Administration and for Hocking College.

 Dr. Kemper has bachelor and master degrees in business administration from Ohio University and an SPHR lifetime certification from the Human Resource Certification Institute in Washington D.C.
 He received his PhD in higher education administration from Ohio University in 2001.
 His dissertation, which has been replicated twice, was titled “The Role of the Human Resource Office in the Collegiate Environment: Identifying the Components of Being a Strategic Partner.”